 Myth #4: Schizophrenia is Always Genetic

-Environmental exposure to viruses or malnutrition before birth has been shown to increase the risk.
+Environmental exposure to viruses or malnutrition before birth has increased the risk.
 Brain chemistry, specifically dopamine and glutamate, can play a role, too.
 But, substance abuse is one of the largest contributing factors that aren’t genetic.

 Is There Hope for Someone with Schizophrenia?